 In the chapter “On Waging Battle,” Sunzi offers his famous prescription for a swift victory, and outlines key components that make a quick victory possible.

 Chapter 1 of the Art of War – Part 1

-Sunzi’s basic military assessment sets the scene for our CS/CTI development, and establishes the foundations to be built up throughout the book
+Sunzi’s basic military assessment sets the scene for our InfoSec/CTI development, and establishes the foundations to be built up throughout the book

 Part 7 of Rethinking CTI

 Focused on creating a stable and sustainable state, all classical Chinese thinkers considered the question of security as a key component, and came to a similar conclusion: security requires a pursuit of self-perfection on the individual, as well as an organizational, level.